 Instead, I chose to include it.
 Why?

-- Negative reinforcement is arguably the most misunderstood term in the whole of psychology: many animal trainers don’t even know how to define it.
+- Negative reinforcement is arguably the most misunderstood term in the whole of psychology: the majority of animal trainers don’t even know how to define it.
 I have the data to back up that statement, in case you’re wondering.

-- Negative reinforcement is often used unknowingly, so many animals are inadvertently exposed to it.
+- Negative reinforcement is often used unknowingly to get behaviour, so many animals are inadvertently exposed to it.

 - It’s got a bad reputation so nobody hardly talks about it, or teaches how to do it properly.

-- I see negative reinforcement misused very badly – probably because of this ignorance.
+- I see negative reinforcement misused very badly to get desired behaviour – probably because of this ignorance.